This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Most ceiling fans typically have a simple alternating current (AC) motor (combined with a tight wire section) and the rotating part known as the rotor.
 The result is a ceiling fan that can reach high speeds.
 Manufacturers use the fan’s speed control device to give you a level of control over how fast your fan can go.

 The full speed is typically not the fastest your ceiling fan’s rotor can go, but it’s the perfect sweet spot to give you a powerful blast of air while still allowing the fan’s parts to run safely for years.
+If you find yourself having to run the fan at full speed, consider upgrading.

 When You Shouldn’t Run Your Ceiling Fan at Full Speed